dorianTvo/mvp/README.md

-# MVP
-MVP project - mv linux command with progress bar
+# MVP - move or copy files in linux with a progress bar

 This project has started with the goal of making a new linux "mv" and "cp" command with a progress bar added to it, indicating the ammount of data transfered (in %) and its flow rate (in MB/s).